System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-YOCTO-INSTALL.md

 ## Build issues

+On a powerful PC the build process should be straightforward, however in some specific conditions you may face to some issues.

 The build involves a lot of packages and in case you face to issues at the end on Qt or Rust, please reduce the cores enabled for the build.

 In **local.conf** set the following variable